Balinese style gado gado rolls with sweet and spicy home made peanut sauce are a great vegan side dish or delicious snack.

 - 1-2 long red chillis sliced, see recipe notes

-- 2 tbsp kecap manis (sweet soy sauce)
+- 2 tablespoon kecap manis (sweet soy sauce)

 For the gado gado rolls: